 Most importantly, we answered the question “How many times can you sharpen a knife?”

-Although it depends on how often you use your knives, for the casual home cook, 1-2 times should be just fine.
+Although it depends on how often you use your knife set, for the casual home cook, 1-2 times should be just fine for most brands.

 Please let me know in the comment section if I missed anything here, or if you have any suggestions.